benefits of horse gram

 Did You Know: Horse gram is highly valued in agriculture and animal husbandry due to its resilience and nutritional benefits.
 In animal husbandry, horse gram is used as fodder, especially for cattle, horses, and poultry, because of its high protein and energy content.
 It helps improve livestock health, promoting better growth and milk production.

-Health Benefits of Horse Gram
+Top 10 Health Benefits of Horse Gram

 Horse gram offers a wide range of health benefits.
 It is rich in protein, fibre, antioxidants, and essential minerals and vitamins.
-These nutrients work together to promote overall health and well-being, making horse gram a valuable addition to a balanced diet.
+These nutrients work together to promote overall health and well-being, making horse gram a valuable addition to a balanced diet.2

 1. May help with weight loss

-2. May reduce blood sugar level
+2. Help control blood sugar spikes

 3. Helps lower cholesterol levels

-The high fibre content in horse gram plays a crucial role in lowering cholesterol levels, particularly LDL (bad cholesterol).
-By reducing LDL levels, horse gram can help decrease the risk of cardiovascular diseases.
+The fiber in horse gram may help lower LDL (bad cholesterol) and support heart health.By controlling LDL levels, horse gram can help minimise the risk of cardiovascular diseases.
 Additionally, the bioactive compounds present in horse gram, such as phytic acid and polyphenols, contribute to managing cholesterol levels and increasing HDL (good cholesterol).
 This combination of lowering bad cholesterol and increasing good cholesterol makes horse gram a heart-healthy choice.

-4. May help With skin disorders
+4. May help with skin disorders

 5. Promotes Bone Health

-8. Protects Liver Function
+8. Helps Protect Liver Function

 Horse gram contains various bioactive compounds, including antioxidants and phytochemicals, which may help protect liver function.
 These compounds can neutralise free radicals and reduce oxidative stress, which are critical factors in maintaining liver health.
 Although specific studies on horse gram’s direct effect on liver function are scarce, its overall antioxidant and anti-inflammatory properties suggest a potential protective role.